FrHorschig/kant-search-database/README.md

 ## Docker setup

 Install and run `make` to build the docker container with the command provided in the makefile.
 Make sure you have set the `USER` environment variable to your username.
-You can start the container by using the `start_all.bash` script from the kant-search repository, or with the following command (replace 'volumes' with the path to your desired mounting point):
+You can start the container by using the `start_live_reloading.bash` script from the kant-search repository, or with the following command (replace 'volumes' with the path to your desired mounting point):

 ```
 docker run --rm \
-    -u "$USER" \
     -v "$(pwd)"/volumes:/var/lib/postgresql/data \
     -e POSTGRES_USER=kantsearch \
     -e POSTGRES_PASSWORD=kantsearch \
     -e POSTGRES_DB=kantsearch \
     -p 5432:5432 \
-    kant-search-database
+    ghcr.io/frhorschig/kant-search-database:latest
 ```

 ## Versioning